World Schools Festival 2022 – Thailand

 “We are looking forward to being part of this fantastic new event.
 We are proud to be part of such a great line-up of schools from around the world.
 It’s truly unique.
 The tournament is ground-breaking, and as a rugby experience it will give our players some truly unforgettable memories of representing the College.”

 Sedbergh School (England)

 The English-based Sedbergh school has produced a number of former England Rugby union captains including Will Carling, as well as recent international players Will Greenwood, James Simpson Daniel, Bevan Rodd and Cameron Redpath.
 Over the past decade, the school has produced more than 40 school boy Internationals.

-Simon Mulholland, Director of Rugby at Sedbergh said of playing in Bangkok: “We are incredibly proud and excited to be part of such a great line-up of schools from around the world.
+Simon Mulholland, Director of Rugby at Sedbergh said of playing in Thailand: “We are incredibly proud and excited to be part of such a great line-up of schools from around the world.
 It’s going to be a truly unique week for everyone.
 The tournament is ground-breaking, and as a rugby experience it will give our players lifelong memories of representing the School.”

 Trinity School (England)